The Discovery Academy

-The Academy was inspected by Ofsted in November 2016 and maintained a ‘Good’ judgement and is focused on becoming an outstanding provision.
+The Academy was inspected by Ofsted in November 2016 and maintained a ‘good’ judgement, and is now focused on becoming an outstanding provision.

 Maple Court Academy

 Maple Court is a large primary academy with almost 500 pupils located in the Bentilee area of Stoke-on-Trent.
-Children enter the Academy with very low literacy and numeracy skills and the academy is ambitious to provide all pupils with the skills, knowledge and understanding to succeed in later life.
+Children enter the academy with very low literacy and numeracy skills, and the academy is ambitious to provide all pupils with the skills, knowledge, and understanding to succeed in later life.
 We expect excellence from everyone and believe that all of our pupils can achieve excellence too.

 Reach Academy was established to give the students in Stoke-On-Trent the very best in Alternative Provision.
-Many of our students have found it difficult in mainstream schools but develop a new attitude towards education here.
+Many of our students have found it difficult in mainstream schools, but develop a new attitude towards education here.

-We thrive off developing positive traits in young people around resilience and ambition and believe every young person has a right to access outstanding education in order to develop this.
+We thrive off developing positive traits in young people around resilience and ambition, and believe every young person has a right to access outstanding education in order to develop this.
 We want every student to progress to further education at 16 or pursue their career of choice.

-We offer a broad and balanced curriculum and a therapeutic enrichment programme focusing on individual interests and skills and provide option choices which engage, enrich and encourage our students to achieve excellence.
+We offer a broad and balanced curriculum and a therapeutic enrichment programme, focusing on individual interests and skills, and provide option choices which engage, enrich, and encourage our students to achieve excellence.

-We employ approximately 370 staff across the Trust.
+We employ approximately 460 staff across the Trust.